 Why I Quit

-So why quit a five-figure side hustle that I could do in my free time?
+So why quit a five-figure side hustle I could do in my free time?
 A few reasons.

 The primary reason was I had recently been promoted to a manager position at my day job.
 With that, I was often interviewing candidates.
 While the positions I was interviewing for at work were often in a different sector than in my side gig, there were still potential conflicts of interest.
 The extra money was nice, but it wasn’t worth risking my primary source of income.